-THE DEADLY MANTIS, having been identified as a prehistoric example of its kith, released from suspended animation at the North Pole (getting ‘things’ out of the ice up there not a good idea, as any lonely Air Force outpost could tell you) by a volcanic blast down in the South Seas (the North Pacific inhabited by primeval yet proverbial Japanese monsters), our handy paleontologist lays it on the line for flummoxed military men and a lady reporter: “I’m convinced that we’re dealing with a Mantis in whose geological world the smallest insects were as large as man, and now failing to find those insects as food, well… it’s doing the best that it can.”
+THE DEADLY MANTIS is identified as a prehistoric example of its kith, released from suspended animation at the North Pole (getting ‘things’ out of the ice up there not a good idea, as any lonely Air Force outpost could tell you) by a volcanic blast down in the South Seas, the handy North Pacific inhabited by primeval yet proverbial Japanese monsters.
+Our handy paleontologist lays it on the line for flummoxed military men and a lady reporter: “I’m convinced that we’re dealing with a Mantis in whose geological world the smallest insects were as large as man, and now failing to find those insects as food, well… it’s doing the best that it can.”
 Great, the increasing number of widows will appreciate the clarification.

 1957 was The Year of the Beast, as this bug-eyed (what else would it have?) rampager joined a dozen monsters of various sizes and attitudes on the loose in drive-ins, giving kids a chance to sit in the front seat of the Olds while the babysitter necked with the j.d. in the back.
 At least this one can’t be dumped at the glowing foot of atomic radiation, which does wonders for ants. *